 See Fees and Costs for full details.

-Candidates should normally have at least a 2H1 honours degree in any subject.
+Candidates should normally have at least a Second Class Honours Grade I in a primary honours degree (NFQ, Level 8) in any subject.
 Previous study of psychology, although not a requirement is highly advantageous See Requirements for full details.

 Non-EU Closing Date

 1 March 2021

 13 September 2021

 The Higher Diploma in Psychology is a conversion course to psychology for students with degrees in subjects other than psychology or with psychology as a minor subject.
 Completion of the Higher Diploma in Psychology effectively converts your degree to the equivalent of an honours degree with psychology as the main subject.